 - Go to the IRS webpage.
 (This website will tell you the exact date the refund was sent and provide information regarding potential delays in processing the return).

 - Refund Amount

 - Click the Submit button

-- 2014 begins the mandatory health insurance requirement.
-If you are uninsured after March 31st, 2014 you will have a penalty of $95.00 or up to 1% of your household income assessed on your 2014 tax return.
+- 2014 was the beginning of the mandatory health insurance requirement.
+If you were uninsured after March 31st, 2014 you will have a penalty of $95.00 or up to 1% of your household income assessed on your 2014 tax return.

 - Want to lower your taxable income?
 Start a traditional IRA.
 Since Traditional IRA’s are taxable when you withdraw the money, you get a tax credit when you put the money in.
-In 2013 the maximum contribution was $5,500 which would save a tax payer in the 25% tax bracket $1,375 in tax
+In 2014 the maximum contribution was $5,500 which would save a tax payer in the 25% tax bracket $1,375 in tax.

 - If you own a home and have a mortgage you are probably eligible to itemize your deductions to lower your taxable income.
 Even if your mortgage interest is only a couple thousand dollars when you combine that with other Itemized deductions such as, out of pocket medical, real estate taxes, state and local taxes paid, charitable contributions, chartable and medical mileage.

 - What are the miscellaneous deductions when you itemize?
 Safety deposit box fee, tax prep fee, unreimbursed business expenses including mileage, Union dues, investment expenses, job hunting.

 - Did you win the lotto this year or win some money at the casino?
 You can take a tax deduction on gambling losses equal to your winnings ~ that is if you didn’t win on your first try!

 - Is your spouse searching for a new job in their current occupational field you can deduct expenses related to the job search?
 Expenses include: cost of preparing and mailing your resume, travel to and from potential job sites, and fees from employment or outplacement agencies.